-Trajan certain had his reasons for celebrating the conquest of Dacia.
-In 117 A.D., his conquering of the region (west of the Black Sea) catapulted the empire to reach the largest territory that would ever be under its control.
+Trajan had his reasons for celebrating in such a lavish fashion.
+In 117 A.D., his conquering of the Dacia region (west of the Black Sea) catapulted the empire to reach the largest territory that would ever be under its control.
 Under Trajan, the empire controlled 2.5 million square miles (6.5 million square kilometers) of territory.

 Due to the generous support of the Roman Emperor or wealthy citizen, a visitor to the Coliseum could watch animals hunted, or the execution of prisoners or even gladiators fighting.
 The number of men who died while battling was high.
 Estimates are that in the first century A.D., the loser in a gladiatorial fight lost his life about 25% per cent of the time.
 By the third century, this figure became almost 50%.
 (Fik Meijer, The Gladiators: History's Most Deadly Sport, Thomas Dunne Books, page 61)

 In 186 Rome initiated wild animal hunts.
 A few years later it started the gruesome practice of allowing wild animals to kill condemned people.
 Such events proved popular.
 Augustus, during his rule, conducted games where 3,500 wild animals died.
 The notorious Nero, in a single day, once had hundreds of bears and lions killed.
 The vast quantity of exotic animals from Africa imported for the games was such that some of them were becoming difficult to find and capture.